'Blood sport': Controversial whale slaughter begins in Faroe Islands

 Hunts can be very long and distressing for highly social mammals, who can stay with their family members for life.

-“The whole hunting and killing process can take the best part of a day,” says Houston.
+“The whole hunting and killing process can take the best part of a day,” says Hourston.

 Relying on echolocation, he tells Euronews how the sound of the boats - including jet skis and speedboats - places the pod in a “state of terror”, then “mostly men” descend on them and “effectively cut their throats”.

-“The other family members wait in a bloodbath for their turn to be dragged up the beach,” Houston added.
+“The other family members wait in a bloodbath for their turn to be dragged up the beach,” Hourston added.

 In a statement sent to Euronews, Faroe's Ministry of Foreign Affairs, Industry and Trade called the killing method - cutting the whale's neck to severe the spinal cord - humane and quick.